-We propose that a museum be established to commemorate Nebraska's memorable aerospace history in Lincoln Air Park .
-A tentative name proposed would be the "Nebraska Museum of Aviation".
+We propose that a museum be established to commemorate Nebraska's memorable aerospace history in Lincoln Air Park.
+A tentative name proposed would be the "Nebraska Aviation Heritage Museum".

 We believe with enough support, dedication, and teamwork, such a museum could become a cultural gem of the city of Lincoln and showcase the extensive history of flight in Nebraska.